dsjardim/pytorch_gan/posts/BlogPost2.md

 Probably, you must be wondering why do we have 784 units in the first layer.
 Good!
 It is because we flatten out each image before sending it inside the neural network.
 (28 x 28 = 784)

-Finally, the generator have the same architecture.
+The generator have the same architecture.
 But different parameters for each layer.

-Lets take a look at the code used to build our generator.
+Lets take a look at the code used to build it.

 ```python
 G = nn.Sequential(